zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_user_role_list.rst

 Requirements
 ------------

-- The HMC userid must have object-access permission to the target user roles, or task permission to the 'Manage User Roles' task.
+- The HMC userid must have object\-access permission to the target user roles, or task permission to the 'Manage User Roles' task.